AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/aa-cja-column-reference.md

 ---
 # Map Adobe Analytics data feed columns to Customer Journey Analytics

-Since Adobe Analytics and Customer Journey Analytics operate fundamental differently, a 1:1 column mapping is not possible.
+Since Adobe Analytics and Customer Journey Analytics operate fundamentally different, a 1:1 column mapping is not possible.
 These differences are further exacerbated by the fact that every Adobe Analytics and Customer Journey Analytics implementation wildy differs.

 This reference is designed to help data engineers adjust their Adobe Analytics-focused data feed workflows column-by-column to a workflow based on Customer Journey Analytics data feeds.